 Through Telemundo, NBCUniversal produces a full range of Spanish-language content.
 This includes news, entertainment and lifestyle content on the Telemundo, Universo and TeleXitos channels.
 Spanish-language sports content is available through Telemundo Deportes.

 Peacock does not include every movie ever produced by NBCUniversal’s studios.
-Instead, the streaming service rotates titles in and out of the content library to keep it “fresh” for subscribers.
+Instead, the streaming service rotates titles in and out of the content library to keep it fresh for subscribers.

 Founded in 1912, Universal Pictures has more than a century of movie-making experience to contribute to Peacock.
 Of course, you won’t be watching Universal’s silent movies and only a few titles from before the 1950s appear in Peacock’s catalog.
-However, you will find major motion pictures from across the second half of the 20th Century and into modern times.
+However, you will find major motion pictures from across the second half of the 20th Century and into the 21st.
 This includes Peter Jackson’s reinterpretation of King Kong and award-winning classics like The Sting.

 The Channels section provides a traditional “linear” TV experience with continually-running channels.
 NBC Now Live and Sky News are both live streams from the news networks.
-Other channels are curated around special interests like Saturday Night Live, Jimmy Fallon and reality TV.
+Other channels are curated around special interests or shows like Saturday Night Live, Jimmy Fallon and reality TV.

 All of the categories are structured in the same way.
 There’s a carousel of featured content at the top and specially-curated lists below.
 The last list contains all of the content in that category.
 If you scroll to the left of any list, you get an option to see everything.
 This is most useful when looking at the full content list.

-Browse TV Shows
+Browse the TV Shows library on Peacock

+You can create up to 6 profiles in your Peacock account with the option to make any number of them a kid profile, which opens into a kid-friendly content hub.
 Kids programming includes family-friendly movies and TV shows.
 You’ll find classic and modern animations like Woody Woodpecker, Curious George and Baby Einstein.